acumos/documentation/docs/AcumosUser/portal-user/portal/onboarding-java-guide.rst

 Java Client jar is the executable client jar file.

 For Web-based onboarding of H2o models, the parameters to run the client jar are:
-1. Current Folder path : Folder path where you want the output modeldump.zip file.

-2. Model Type for H2o : H

-3. Supporting folder path : Full Folder path of the supporting folder which contains items
+1.Current Folder path : Full folder path in which Java client jar is placed and run from 2.Model Type : H for H2o, G for Generic Java 3.Supporting folder path : Full Folder path of the supporting folder which contains items.

-4. Name of the model : For h2o just the name of the model without the .zip extension.
+4.Name of the model : For h2o just the name of the model without the .zip extension.
 Make sure this matches name of the supplied MOJO model file exactly.
+5.Input csv file : csv file that was used for training the model.
+Include the .csv extension in the csv file name.
+This will be used to autogenerate the default.proto file.
+This parameter will be empty if you yourself have supplied a default.proto for your model.

+For CLI-based onboarding, the parameters to run the client jar are:

+1. Onboarding server url.
+2. Pass the authentication API url for onboarding - This API returns jwtToken for authenticated users. e.g http://onboarding-app:8090/onboarding-app/v2/auth (where onboarding-app is the host name on which Acumos is installed).
+3. Model Type : H for H2o, G for Generic Java.
+4. Supporting folder path : Full Folder path of the supporting folder which contains items.
+5. Name of the model : For h2o just the name of the model without the .zip extension.
+Make sure this matches name of the supplied MOJO model file exactly.
+6. Username of the Portal MarketPlace account.
+7. Password of the Portal MarketPlace account.
-5. Input csv file : csv file that was used for training the model.
+8. Input csv file : csv file that was used for training the model.
 Include the .csv extension in the csv file name.
 This will be used to autogenerate the default.proto file.
 This parameter will be empty if you yourself have supplied a default.proto for your model.

 See example below for how to run the client jar and how the modeldump.zip artifact appears after its successful run: